How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ## Example Usage

 Let's consider the modified `wmain` function from my code snippet.
-You have a variable `Argc` that i want to access and update within the function.
-To accomplish this, i can declare `Argc` as a static member variable and access it using a static member function.
+You have a variable `Result` that i want to access and update within the function.
+To accomplish this, i can declare `Result` as a static member variable and access it using a static member function.

 ```
 #include <Windows.h>